calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 1. Watch the first 2min of the video -
 2. Read the first few pages of YouTube comments in this video
 3. Discuss - Quick Thoughts
-4. What does this mean for your planning?

 Dual Coding